 How Can I Make Pinterest Work for My Business?

 So many things!
-Pin regularly, have a strategy, utilize group Boards and Tailwind Communities for greater reach, and keep an eye on your analytics.
+Pin regularly, have a strategy, utilize group Boards, and sign up for Tailwind Communities for greater reach!
+Also you’ll want to keep an eye on your analytics.
 If you’re a blogger, here’s how 8 successful bloggers get traffic from Pinterest.

 A free trial of Tailwind for Pinterest is also a good start.
 Sign up with Pinterest.